lsamano/tetris-v2/README.md

 - Accurate point system for 1-4 line clears and drops
 - Piece forecast shows next three pieces
 - Guaranteed one of each letter at the beginning of a session, just like the real game
+- Ability to play with other people via WebSockets

 # Upcoming Features
-- Ability to play with other people (via WebSockets)
 - Ability to attack opponent player
-- Ability to start the game
+- Ability to start the game at will
 - Better game over mechanics
 - Improved graphics (from Puyo Puyo Tetris)
 - Advanced spins